 - In previous years, FBI's Cyber Division measured only the number of disruptions and dismantlements. - Number of computer intrusion programs deterred, detected, disrupted and dismantled is a new measure reported by FBI's Cyber Division, quarterly and annually.
-FY 2018, will serve as a baseline for this measure. - For Q3 FY 2018, FBI exceeded its quarterly target of 1,050, by nearly 2,000 programs.
-To date, the cumulative number of computer intrusion programs deterred, detected, disrupted and dismantled is 7,736 84% more than the annual target.
+FY 2018 will serve as a baseline for this measure. - For Q4 FY 2018, FBI exceeded its quarterly target of 1,050, by nearly 2,754 programs.
+The cumulative number of computer intrusion programs deterred, detected, disrupted and dismantled is 11,540 more than double the annual target.